Rahul2991/DistilBert-Based-Emotion-Classification/README.md

 # DistilBERT Fine-tuning on Emotion Classification Dataset

-This repository contains a PyTorch implementation for fine-tuning the DistilBERT base uncased model on the `dair-ai/emotion` dataset.
+This repository contains a PyTorch and Transformers implementation for fine-tuning the DistilBERT base uncased model on the `dair-ai/emotion` dataset.
 The pipeline includes downloading the dataset, loading the pretrained model, training, saving the model and checkpoints, validating, evaluating, resuming training from a checkpoint, and performing inference.

 ## Features